NeuralSyntaxLab/lab-handbook/Sound recording/Working with Focusrite.md

 4. Set the **Digital I/O Mode** to **Dual ADAT**.

 By correctly configuring the master and slave devices, the system can handle all 16 analog channels seamlessly.
-Now connect the Master sound card and assign the digital ADAT inputs to the corresponding ADAT output channels, as seen in the [Assigning Inputs to Corresponding Outputs](#assigning-inputs-to-corresponding-outputs) section
+Now connect the Master sound card and assign the digital ADAT inputs to the corresponding ADAT output channels, as seen in the [Assigning Inputs to Corresponding Outputs](#assigning-inputs-to-corresponding-outputs) section.

+---
+## Troubleshooting common issues
+-**Hardware not detected**
+The most common issue is when the **Focusrite Control** software does not recognize the connected sound card.
+This will appear in the focusrite control as a single massage stating **hardware not detected** this won't interapt the ongoing recording, but needs to be fixed to use the **Focusrite Control** software.

+to fix this on a mac go to  `/Library/Preferences/SystemConfiguration` On that folder, delete every `.plist` file <span style="color:red;">except</span> the file with the word "boot" in its name.

+Before any software issue, you should check the different